Xingtao/FFdynamic/README.md

 **Interactive Live** give more flexiable control over the mixing process (dynamical layout change, backgroup change, mute/unmute, etc..), shown in the Following gifs:

-#### **Layout auto change or set to certain pattern during mixing broadcast by request**
+#### *Layout auto change or set to certain pattern during mixing broadcast by request*
+This picture shows auto layout change when a new stream joined in (from 2 cells to 3 cells); then manually set the layout to 4 and 9 cells.
 ![Layout auto change or set as request](asset/layoutChange.gif)

-The above picture shows auto layout change when a new stream joined in (from 2 cells to 3 cells); then manually set the layout to 4 and 9 cells.

-#### **Backgroud dynamically change during mixing broadcast by request**
+#### *Backgroud dynamically change during mixing broadcast by request*
+This picture shows backgroud picture changed by a request (the text 'FFdynamic' in backgroud changes font and size)

 ![Backgroud dynamically change via request](asset/backgroudChange.gif)

-The above picture shows backgroud picture changed by a request (the text 'FFdynami' in backgroud changes font and size)

 Both changes are quite smooth, without any frozen or stuck.